-Course content Week Theme Contents 1st Introductory class What do we mean by political economy?
-What are the most important theoretical traditions?
+Course content Week Theme Contents 1st Introductory class What is wrong with the way food is produced and consumed today and what are the main challenges ahead?
+2nd The political economy approach to agrifood issues What do we mean by political economy?
 What about agriculture?
-2nd Global issues in modern food provisioning What is wrong with the way food is produced and consumed today and what are the main challenges ahead?
-3rd Agricultural development and agrarian change: an historical perspective Capitalism and agricultural development; technological and social change; trade and colonialism 4th Food systems and food supply chains What are food systems and food supply chains?
+3rd Agricultural development and agrarian change What is the link between capitalism and agricultural development?
+How to increase land productivity?
+4th Food systems and food supply chains What are food systems and food supply chains?
 How should we look at them?
-5th Free market and state intervention in agriculture: competition, efficiency, and equity Horizontal and vertical markets, farmland consolidation, land grab and financialization 6th Free market and state intervention in agriculture: competition, efficiency, and equity Regulation, trade, subsidies, national food security 7th Global food governance Private standards and auditing cultures: the case of supermarkets 8th Sustainability issues in global food provisioning What kind of sustainability?
+5th Free market and state intervention in agriculture: competition, efficiency, and equity Horizontal and vertical markets, farmland consolidation, land grab and financialization 6th Free market and state intervention in agriculture: competition, efficiency, and equity Regulation, trade, subsidies, national food security 7th Global food governance Who govern our food systems?
+Focus on food labels and standards gender relate to ideas about sexuality?
+8th Sustainability issues in global food provisioning What kind of sustainability?
 How to assess and balance immediate and long-term concerns?
 9th Food consumption, food waste, and nutrition What do people eat around the globe?
 Why is so much food wasted?
 Is what we eat healthy?
 10th Food sovereignty and alternative food networks What is food sovereignty?
 How can 'alternative' food networks contribute to food security vis-à-vis 'conventional' food distribution?

-11th Case study: Japan's fresh food wholesale market What does Japan's wholesale market for fresh food tell us about different configurations of food distribution?

-12th Case study: fruit production and consumption in Japan What does the evolution of Japan's fruit production and consumption tell us about the relation between culture, knowledge, power, and food?
+11th Case study: Japan's fresh What does Japan's wholesale market for fresh food tell us about food wholesale market different configurations of food distribution?
+12th Case study: fruit produc- What does the evolution of Japan's fruit production and consump- tion and consumption in tion tell us about the relation between culture, knowledge, power, Japan and food?
+13th Students presentation 14th Students presentation

-13th Students presentations

-14th Students presentations

-15th

 Students are expected to participate actively in class discussions.
-A signup sheet for presentations will be passed around on week two.

-Compulsory readings must be completed before classes.
+Readings must be completed before each class.